termux/termux-docker/README.md

   `personality()` system call.

 * DNS: Docker image has to use a static DNS resolver through `/system/etc/hosts`.
-  You can regenerate this file by editing `/system/etc/static-dns-hosts.txt` and executing script `/system/bin/update-static-dns`.
+  You can regenerate this file by editing `/system/etc/static-dns-hosts.txt` or `/data/data/com.termux/files/home/.termux/termux-docker/static-dns-hosts.txt` (aka `~/.termux/termux-docker/static-dns-hosts.txt`) (this is preferable for docker binds) and executing script `/system/bin/update-static-dns`.

 * When running certain multi threaded program in 32bit containers, the PIDs can balloon and easily exceed libc's limit.
 The only way to fix this is to set